Dr. Jose Martinez-Diaz, PhD, BCBA-D (1950-2020)

 CE Course & Workshop Instructor

-Dr. Jose Martinez-Diaz, BCBA-D earned his Ph.D. in clinical psychology, with an emphasis in behavior analysis and therapy, from West Virginia University.
+Dr. Jose Martinez-Diaz, BCBA-D earned his PhD in clinical psychology, with an emphasis in behavior analysis and therapy, from West Virginia University.
 In the late 1970s, Jose worked as a practitioner.
 He then held several administrative positions in the public and private sectors from 1988 through 1996.
 In 1997, he founded ABA Technologies, Inc., a company specializing in instructional design and technology and organizational consultation.
-He served as its president and CEO.
+He serves as its president and served as its CEO until recently.
 ABA Tech partners with Florida Tech to offer courses, programs, and other offerings.

 Jose was a professor at Florida Institute of Technology.
 He founded Florida Tech’s first ABA program and its School of Behavior Analysis, which he headed from its inception until December 2018.
 He also founded Florida Tech’s ABA Online program and served as its original program director.
-He also served as associate dean of its College of Psychology and Liberal Arts.
-In his final position, he developed and improved behavior analysis programs, taught, mentored faculty and students, and served in an advisory capacity to university administration.
+He now serves as associate dean of its College of Psychology and Liberal Arts.
+In his new position, he continues to develop and improve behavior analysis programs, teach, mentor faculty and students, and serve in an advisory capacity to university administration.

 Jose was also an adjunct professor for Penn State's Department of Special Education and the University of Salerno School of Medicine and a member of the board of directors of the Cambridge Center for Behavioral Studies.